lkngmae/Robloxify/README.md

 Afterwards, we deployed the fine-tuned model and called it using Google’s built-in REST API for Vertex AI.
 We called this REST API in our frontend, where we randomly generated a 3D meme based on user-inputted descriptions and genres, and the response from the AI.

 ### Frontend
-We developed the frontend using ReactJS, HTML, and CSS.
+We developed the frontend using ReactJS, HTML, and CSS to make our website interactive and have a responsive design.
 We used particleJS for our mouse-sensitive particles in the background and React Three Fiber for our interactive 3D meme models.
 We also used Google’s built-in REST API for Vertex AI to send the description and genre, and retrieve a game title.

 ## Challenges we ran into
 We ran into several challenges during these parts of our project: